-Ab-initio MD simulations are used to learn how the active site of an enzyme of hydrogenproducing bacteria could
+Ab-initio MD simulations are used to learn how the active site of an enzyme of hydrogenproducing bacteria could be modified so that it remains stably active in an artificial production system.
+Courtesy of A. Selloni, Princeton.

 Unifying molecular dynamics and electronic structure